StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 Every GitHub repository has its own URL.
 Files can be moved between the GitHub repo and your computer via either HTTPS or SSH protocols.
 (There's an article on the two options [here](https://help.github.com/articles/which-remote-url-should-i-use/).
 GitHub recommends HTTPS over SSH.)

 A git repository can be intialized on a local computer, then pushed to GitHub, or it can be started on GitHub and cloned to the local computer.
+The repo names on GitHub and on the local drive have to match.

 Here's how it works if you start locally: